 The outer bounds of analytics will keep stretching.

-Beyond descriptive analytics (“what is”) and diagnostic analytics (“why it is so”), more application providers are looking into predictive (“what will be”) and prescriptive (“what you should do about it”) analytics.
+Beyond descriptive analytics (“what is”) and diagnostic analytics (“why it is so”), more application providers are looking into predictive analytics (“what will be”) and prescriptive analytics (“what you should do about it”).
 Wide adoption of prescriptive analytics is still much further out, but it’s worth tracking now to plan for the future.

 Advanced analytics are on the horizon.